orange-cloudfoundry/sec-group-broker-filter/README.md

 # 1st deploy an upstream chained broker accessible through its route: mysql-broker.mydomain.org.
 Don't register it directly into CF
 [...]

-# then deploy sec-group-brokerchain and configure it to proxy traffic to the chained broker:
+# then deploy sec-group-broker-filter and configure it to proxy traffic to the filtered broker:
-# you may want to deploy sec-group-brokerchain usingcloudfoundry:
+# you may want to deploy sec-group-broker-filter using cloudfoundry:

 $ vi manifest.yml
 ---
 applications:
-- name: sec-group-brokerchain
+- name: sec-group-broker-filter
   memory: 256M
   instances: 1
-  path: sec-group-brokerchain.war
+  path: sec-group-broker-filter.war

   # URL to register into the marketplace
   host: sec-group-chained-mysql-broker